 Want to get the functionality of Sonos on your existing hi-fi system?
 Originally you had the option of a Sonos Connect to connect to an amplifier, or the Connect:Amp to connect directly to a pair of speakers.
 These have now been replaced by the Sonos Port and HDMI-toting Sonos Amp.
 Hey presto, Sonos functionality on your hi-fi system.

-The white light on the front of any Sonos speaker or component is handy for letting you know you're connected but should you want a more stealth appearance once you're up and running - you might not want a bright white light on a Play:1 in your bedroom - head in to Settings in the Sonos app where you can toggle off the Status Indicator light.
+The white light on the front of any Sonos speaker or component is handy for letting you know you're connected, but should you want a more stealth appearance once you're up and running (you might not want a bright white light on a speaker in your bedroom, after all), head into Settings in the Sonos app where you can toggle off the Status Indicator light.

 The most popular streaming services are increasingly well-integrated on Sonos.
-One neat trick is the ability to add tracks you listen to on Sonos to your Spotify (or other music service) playlists, which will then be ready for you in your Spotify app.
-Right-click on the track on the desktop app to add it to a Spotify playlist, or long-press to call-up this option within the mobile app.
+One neat trick is the ability to add tracks you listen to on Sonos to your Spotify (or another music service) playlists, which will then be ready for you in your Spotify app.
+Right-click on the track on the desktop app to add it to a Spotify playlist, or hit the three dots to call up this option within the mobile app.

 Similarly, the Soundcloud integration on Sonos allows you to add to your Soundcloud 'Likes' from inside the Sonos app.
 Hit the heart symbol and the track will appear in your Soundcloud likes when you access the Soundcloud app or website.

 Use the 'Sleep' function to set your Sonos speaker to turn itself off after a set amount of time.
-Ideal if you want 30 minutes of the radio or anything else to drop-off to.
+Ideal if you want 30 minutes of rain sounds to help you drift off.

 And you can set the 'Alarm' function on the Sonos app to wake up to your favourite music or internet radio station at a given time.

-If you still have an older speaker with a mute button, well, the mute button isn't just a 'Mute' button.
-Press it once to play/pause your tracks, press it twice to skip to the next track or press and hold to mute just a single speaker.
+If you still have an older speaker with a mute button, well, the mute button isn't just a mute button.
+Press it once to play/pause your tracks, press it twice to skip to the next track, or press and hold to mute just a single speaker.

 Ask the powers that be at Sonos for the best way to upgrade your sound, and they'll say (the completely free) Sonos Trueplay.
-You can use the Trueplay room calibration to fine-tune your Sonos speakers to your room.
-It's available on the Sonos app but only on iOS - so you'll need an Apple device to give it a whirl.
+You can use the Trueplay room calibration to fine-tune your Sonos speakers to your space.
+It's available on the Sonos app but only on iOS (7 and above), so you'll need an Apple device to give it a whirl.

-If you're using a Sonos Connect then you can take advantage of the digital output and add a dedicated external DAC to take care of the crucial digital-to-analogue conversion.
-Arcam's SonLink is built especially for that purpose, though it's now pretty hard to find, so we'd suggest you instead choose from our round-up of the best DACs to find an upgrade option.
+If you're using a Sonos Connect or Sonos Port then you can take advantage of the digital output and add a dedicated external DAC to take care of the crucial digital-to-analogue conversion.
+Arcam's SonLink was built especially for that purpose, though it's now pretty hard to find, so we'd suggest you instead choose from our round-up of the best DACs to find an upgrade option.

 All of Sonos’ speakers have a 'Loudness' feature that’s enabled by default.
 In some cases it’s sensible to turn it off, but not in the case of the Sonos Beam.
 It acts like an old-fashioned bass-boost function and, while that tends to be something we avoid, on the Beam it's more sophisticated and results in a weightier, fuller, more engaging sound.

-The One and the Beam support Amazon Alexa voice control, bringing the ability to voice your music requests (provided you're using a compatible music service, such as Amazon Music and Spotify).
+The Move, One and Beam support Amazon Alexa and Google Assistant voice control, bringing the ability to voice your music requests (provided you're using a compatible music service, such as Amazon Music and Spotify).
 You can then command this music all around your system, bringing a sort of voice control to legacy Sonos products.
 The addition of Alexa on the Beam means you can also use it to turn your TV on and off, thanks to the HDMI connectivity.

 If you want to take the voice control further on the Sonos Beam, you can add a Fire TV or Fire TV Stick.
 Once connected, you can issue commands such as, “Watch Stranger Things” and the show will start playing.
 Again, this is only with compatible streaming services, such as Netflix.

 Want your Sonos speakers to look more like hi-fi speakers?
 Instead of perching your Sonos speaker on a shelf or table, you could always try a pair of stands.
-We quite like the look of these Flexson stands.
+We quite like the look of some of these Flexson stands.